What You Should Know About This Degree

 Project management is a very versatile degree, with opportunities in just about every industry.
 As you are considering which project management degree program to attend, it’s important to think about which type of industry you would like to work in – information technology, engineering, business, and finance are just a few of your options.

 Most programs offer broad training that is applicable to many fields.
 However, our list does include programs that deal with a specific type of project management, such as construction or engineering.
 You can also enhance your understanding of a particular field with a second major or minor.

 A number of certifications exist for project management professionals.
 These certifications, while voluntary, are attractive to employers because they affirm your project management skills.
 During the certification process, your knowledge of key project management domains will be tested, so it’s important to attend a project management program that covers these topics.
-The certification process typically includes paying fees and taking exams, and maintaining your certification by completing continuing education credits.
+The certification process typically includes paying fees and taking exams as well as maintaining your certification by completing continuing education credits.
 Factor in this additional commitment of time and money when considering a career in project management.

 Here are some questions to ask when researching Online Project Management programs:

 - Do I have the necessary aptitudes to be a project manager?
 Project managers must have a varied skill set, including problem-solving, organizational, and communication skills, as well as the ability to make decisions, assign responsibilities, and hold others accountable.
 A degree in project management will teach and sharpen these skills, but it’s important to assess your natural abilities to determine if this career is right for you.

 - Am I eligible for this program?
 This is primarily a question for those seeking a master’s degree, as they often have more stringent eligibility requirements, including a bachelor’s degree in project management or a related field; prerequisite coursework; professional experience, or a combination of all three.